suobset/automator/README.md

 However, "Take a picture from my front camera" is currently not possible, as it requires the camera to already be in the foreground.

+Right now, the "Actor" performs actions.
+The next stage is for it to perceive the result.
+After tapping "Login," how does it know it's on the dashboard screen?
+This involves screen-reading, OCR, and understanding the "state" of the app.
+This is the next logical step for me to build into this project.

 Parallel to this project, I am also working on a fine-tuned LLM that communicates in regional languages that do not follow a latin script.
 I hope to share more details regarding this in the future [on my blog](https://skushagra.com).
 Model weights will be open.